 The critical part of that process is a companies’ ability to hire and retain top quality talent from a competitive marketplace.
 The other companies that you compete with are all looking to hire the same people so your ability to identify and hire the people you need often is the key difference between success and failure.

 I was chatting to a client last week who we’ve worked with for many years and he was telling me about a conversation he had with a recruitment agency.
 They told him they could find him the people he needed to grow his business.
-He asked them how they found people to which they replied they use advertising and Internet job boards such as Monster, Jobsite.
+He asked them how they found people to which they replied they use advertising and CV Website & job boards.

 The problem is top performing people in any industry don’t need to “look” for a job by posting their CV online, or replying to job ads.